Start Running

 Sample Workout: 2 intervals of 1200 meters, 1 interval at 800 meters, 1 interval at 400 meters, 1 interval at 200 meters, 6 intervals at 100 meters.
 Complete each at slightly faster than goal race pace except for the strides, which should max at 90 percent effort.

 Recommended Experience: For the regular runner looking to build speed and strength.
-This plan peaks at 40 miles per week with a 14-This plan is for a new runner who is just getting back into exercise.
+This plan peaks at 40 miles per week with a 14-mile warmup, 4-6 x Yasso 800s, 2 mile.

 DOWNLOAD HERE